Suruchidgupta/FeedForwardNeuralNetwork/README.md

 * The same implementation was then used on CIFAR-10 dataset to distinguish between two classes(cats and deers)

-* The existing Neural Network was further improved by
+* The existing Neural Network was further improved by:
   * Implementing regularization
   * Adding an additional hidden layer